anze3db/blog/_posts/2022-11-16-six-warnings.md

 ...
 ```

 We seem to be all up to date!
-But then why are we still getting the warning spam? 🤔
+But why are we still getting the warning spam? 🤔

 # Vendored Six

-It turns out that it is very common for other packages to *vendor* six.
-This means that even though we have six `1.16.0` installed, the package has it's own version of six that isn't up to date.
+It turns out, it is common for packages to *vendor* six.
+This means that even though we have six `1.16.0` installed, the package has its version embedded that might be out-of-date.

-To find the packages with the old version I came up with the following `grep` command:
+To find the packages with the old version we came up with the following `grep` command:

 ```bash
 grep -r '__author__ = "Benjamin Peterson' -A 1 venv
 ```

 The command searches through your virtualenv folder for any lines containing the line `__author__ = "Benjamin Peterson`, which is [a line](https://github.com/benjaminp/six/blob/master/six.py#L31) from the `six` library.
-Tere might be some false positives if you have some other Benjamin's packages installed, but there were no such packages in our case.
-The `-A 1` argument makes grep print the line after the matched line, which in this case happens to be the version.
+There might be some false positives if you have some other Benjamin's packages installed, but there were no such packages in our case.

+The `-A 1` argument makes grep print the line after the matched line, which in this case happens to be `six`'s version number.

 The problematic packages are the ones where the version string is lower than `1.16.0`:

 ```bash
 venv/lib/python3.10/site-packages/boto/vendored/six.py:__author__ = "Benjamin Peterson <benjamin AT python DOT org>"